ottiferous/duo_python/demos/flask/README.md

 ; My App configuration

 [app]
-skey = xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+skey = <application specific session key>
 ```
 The skey above should is used to sign the session cookie for login.
-It can be any alphanumeric string of 40 or greater.
 This will be read through ConfigParser() into a dictionary.
 The values can be accessed as

     config.get('app','skey')